-- First, the APD considers that the current version of the TCF is incompatible with the GDPR because it offers legitimate interests as a legal basis for targeting and profiling 1. - Second, the APD considers that the information provided to users needs to be made even more precise and granular (e.g. by standardising disclosures about the categories of data collected), though also more concise and easy to understand, with the result that consent under the current version of the Framework may not meet the GDPR standard for "informed" and "specific". - Third, the TCF does not guarantee that vendors implementing it comply with all obligations laid down in the GDPR. - Fourth, according to the APD, the TCF does not sufficiently prevent tampering with the TC String, the signal that captures users' choices in relation to data processing (even though such tampering is a clear violation of TCF Policies and can be subject to contractual enforcement by IAB Europe). - Finally, users are not informed about the processing of the TC String by IAB Europe, which according to the APD is a data controller in relation to the TC String.
+- First, the APD considers that the current version of the TCF is incompatible with the GDPR because it offers legitimate interests as a legal basis for targeting and profiling - Second, the APD considers that the information provided to users needs to be made even more precise and granular (e.g. by standardising disclosures about the categories of data collected), though also more concise and easy to understand, with the result that consent under the current version of the Framework may not meet the GDPR standard for "informed" and "specific". - Third, the TCF does not guarantee that vendors implementing it comply with all obligations laid down in the GDPR.

-1 The formal order contained in the ruling suggests that legitimate interests should not be available for any of the TCF purposes, but wording elsewhere in the Decision suggests the APD may only aim to forbid it for profiling.
+&lt;sup>1 The formal order contained in the ruling suggests that legitimate interests should not be available for any of the TCF purposes, but wording elsewhere in the Decision suggests the APD may only aim to forbid it for profiling.